klapec/generator-fe-stack/README.md

 ## Getting started

-* Install dependencies: `npm install --g yo gulp`
+* Install dependencies: `npm install -g yo gulp`
-* Install the generator: `npm install --g generator-fe-stack`
+* Install the generator: `npm install -g generator-fe-stack`
 * Run `yo fe-stack` to scaffold your project
 * Run `gulp` to set up a server and watch for changes